fantana21/CppProjectTemplate/README.md

   are now the six format-related targets: `format[-cpp|-cmake][-fix]`
 - Remove `Docs` folder and everything related to Code documentation apart from the top-level Markdown files.
-- Add `PropertiesForAllTargets.cmake`
+- Provide `add_and_set_up_xxx()` functions which wrap most boilerplate code that appears when adding targets.
+Libraries, e.g., get a target name prefix, an export name and an alias according to best practices.
+The functions also allow to easily set properties, like include directories and compile features for all targets.
-- Adapt configuration files for clang-format and clang-tidy to personal preferences
+- Adapt configuration files for clang-format and clang-tidy to personal preferences.
+Also add a separate clang-tidy configuration for tests, because magic numbers, e.g., are very common and not an issue there.
 - Change a few names, descriptions, comments, and error messages